MangoButtermilch/Godot-volumetric-renderer/README.md

 ## Setup
 - Drag the shader and resources into your Godot project folder
-- Create a cube and attach a shader material to it and assign the shader
+- Create a cube and attach a shader material to it and assign the shader (using a 10 x 10 x 10 in my case)
 - Done

 ## Rough shader explanation